foulscar/AWSmcserverautomation/README.md

 ---

 ### I gave it 8gb of gp3, which is under the free tier tier, you can go lower or higher
-### Once done, go ahead and launch your EC2
+Once done, go ahead and launch your EC2

----

-## Step 2: Create the Elastic IP and associate it with your EC2 Instance

 ---